Call us to schedule a FREE Consult or submit the form below. (918) 471-1004

 Other Forms of Payment

 If you don’t have insurance, that’s not an obstacle to receiving dental care from our offices.
-We also accept cash, most credit cards, CareCredit®, LendingClub, and Compassionate Finance.
+We also accept cash, most credit cards, CareCredit® and LendingClub.

 Can I bring an existing X-ray?